Austrostipa mollis

 Austrostipa mollis, also known as the soft speargrass or supple speargrass is a robust, erect tufted perennial speargrass in the Poaceae family.
 It is native to Australia, and found in Western Australia, South Australia, Victoria, ACT and Tasmania.

 It was first described as Stipa mollis by Robert Brown in 1810 from a specimen collected in Tasmania.
 In 1996 was transferred to the genus Austrostipa.

 Description

 A perennial erect, robust and tufted grass to 1.4 m tall.
 Stem nodes have downy hairs.
 Leaves are tufted at the base of the plant, usually glabrous, and densely hairy above reaching 30-50% of the stem length.
-Inflorescence up to 30cm long in a dense panicle.
-Glumes purplish or green, 16-22 mm long.
+Inflorescence up to 30 cm long in a dense panicle.
+Glumes purplish or green, 16–22 mm long.
 Lemma 7.5–9 mm long, pale or reddish brown at maturity.
-Hairs are semi-appressed, 0.6-2 mm long, that spiral and appear white to golden except toward apex.
+Hairs are semi-appressed, 0.6–2 mm long, that spiral and appear white to golden except toward apex.
 Palea about equal to lemma, with a line of hairs down the centre.
 Flowers September to December.